 While all fall-time allergens should be taken seriously, mold is particularly noteworthy as it contributes to indoor and outdoor air pollution.
 It’s also a year-round allergen.
 However, falling leaves and decaying vegetation as well as damper conditions can make mold allergies worse in the fall.

 - Cladosporium: This type of mold is green, brown or black in color.
 It is commonly found on carpets, window sills or wallpapers.

-- Penicillium: This type of mold is green, blue-green, gray-green, white, yellow, or pink.
+- Penicillium: This type of mold is green, blue-green, gray-green, white, yellow or pink.
 It is commonly found on carpets, mattresses, upholstered furniture and wallpapers.

 - Aspergillus: This type of mold is typically black.
 It is commonly found on foods, spices and composts.